 How to use a VPN app?

-Upon deciding which VPN service you want to choose, there are a few steps you should pursue in order to configure the VPN app on your device.
+Upon deciding which VPN service you want to choose, there are a few steps you should pursue to configure the VPN app on your device.

 The VPN client may differ in terms of design, user interface, and features, depending on the platform and operating system for which it was built.